 An extended research project culminating in a paper based on readings and extensive individual conferences.

 Detailed study of an author, a period, or topic relevant to understanding the literature and culture of French-speaking countries around the globe.
 This capstone course is designed to enhance students’ research, written, and oral communication skills in French and to expand their understanding of theories and methodologies relevant to contemporary scholarship.
 Students will pursue a major research project that combines their interest(s) and the theme(s) of the seminar course.
 This culminating project will allow students to integrate the knowledge and skills acquired over the course of their studies and to think creatively about their research topic in relation to French studies more broadly.
-This course fulfills the senior coda requirement.

 German